-$^{14}$ Notice however that $\sigma \neq 1$ is inconsistent with balanced growth path in a representative agent economy with positive growth.
+&lt;sup>15Notice however that $\sigma \neq 1$ is inconsistent with balanced growth path in a representative agent economy with positive growth.

-&lt;sup>15Admittedly, this is an extremely stylized description of the actual income tax code.
+&lt;sup>16Admittedly, this is an extremely stylized description of the actual income tax code.
 In particular, in addition to some asymmetries in the treatment of labor income and capital income, there are important deductions to both the tax base and the final tax bill.
 The two most important deductions are for investment in owner occupied housing and for investment in private pension plans.
-To account for these two types of deduction we would need to set up a model with three assets: real estate, pension funds and other assets.
+In order to account for these two types of deduction we would need to set up a model with three assets: real estate, pension funds and other assets.
 To account for the pension funds we would also need to add a life-cycle dimension to the model.
 We think that these are important elements for an analysis of tax reforms but they are well beyond the scope of this paper.
 See section 6 for a discussion on the type of bias that this omission may introduce.

-&lt;sup>16Although according to Díaz and Sebastián (2004), once the deductions are taken into account the effective rate that Spanish corporations pay is around 27%.
+&lt;sup>17Although according to Díaz and Sebastián (2004), once the deductions are taken into account the effective rate paid by Spanish corporations is around 27%.